A robust, scalable K-statistic for quantifying immune cell clustering in spatial proteomics data: Introduction

-In this framework, the observed $K$ at radius $r$ for sample $s$, denoted $\hat{K}_s(r)$, is compared with the expected $K$ under a null hypothesis of no spatial clustering, denoted $K_0(r)$.
-If $\hat{K}_s(r) > K_0(r)$, spatial clustering within the sample is inferred, with $\tilde{K}_s(r) = \hat{K}_s(r) - K_0(r)$ quantifying the ``degree of clustering'', which is then used as a covariate in modeling patient outcomes.
-Under the standard $\hat{K}_s(r)$ assumption of spatial homogeneity, or the idea that the expected number of cells in any subset of the sample is consistent across the sample, $K_0(r)$ has a theoretical value of $\pi r^2$ \citep{baddeley2015spatial}.
+In this framework, $K$ refers to Ripley's $K$ function, a cumulative spatial summary that, at radius $r$, measures the expected number of target cells within distance $r$ of a randomly chosen cell of the same type after normalizing for cell density.
+For sample $s$, the observed value is denoted $\hat{K}_s(r)$ and is compared to the expected value under a null hypothesis of no spatial clustering, denoted $K_0(r)$.
+When $\hat{K}_s(r) > K_0(r)$, spatial clustering is inferred, with $\tilde{K}_s(r) = \hat{K}_s(r) - K_0(r)$ quantifying the ``degree of clustering''.
+This quantity is then used as a covariate in models of patient outcomes.
+A bivariate form of Ripley's $K$ also exists and can be used to quantify spatial colocalization between two point types.
+In the context of spatial proteomics, this bivariate statistic often measures the spatial interaction between two immune cell types.
+Except where otherwise noted, we use the terms clustering and colocalization interchangeably.

+Under the standard $\hat{K}_s(r)$ assumption of spatial homogeneity, or the idea that the expected number of cells in any sample subset is consistent across the sample, called complete spatial randomness (CSR), $K_0(r)$ has a theoretical value of $\pi r^2$ \citep{baddeley2015spatial}.
 However, homogeneity is often severely violated in spatial proteomics due to common issues such as tissue degradation over time or incomplete adherence to slides during imaging.
-When using $\hat{K}_s(r)$ without modification, these inhomogeneities often lead to overestimation of spatial clustering.
+When using $\hat{K}_s(r)$ without modification, these inhomogeneities often lead to overestimation of spatial clustering and colocalization and may bias downstream modeling.